 On behalf of JWU's College of Business and College of Professional Studies faculty and staff, I welcome you to the DBA Program.
 We wish you all the best as you progress through your academic journey.

+Lw Hughes, Ph.D.

-Letta Campbell, DM, SPHR, PMP Program Director Doctor of Business Administration College of Business Johnson & Wales University letta.campbell@jwu.edu
+Director, Doctor of Business Administration

+College of Business

+Johnson & Wales University

+lhughes@jwu.edu